Portugal PM: no need to change constitution for bailout drive

 "Today I already cannot tell them that there won't be problems with these measures.
 And if they ask how to replace them, I'll have more difficulties in answering.
 But I will answer and I will do what the prime minister is supposed to do," he said.

-Portugal's current bailout program ends in mid-2014, but many analysts expect the indebted euro zone country to need some sort of further support program.
+Portugal's current bailout programme ends in mid-2014, but many analysts expect the indebted euro zone country to need some sort of further support programme.